 When it comes to starting an ecommerce business, choosing a platform for your store is one of the first major decisions you will face.
 It is also an important one: the platform you choose can influence how your store will look, and what functionality it will have.
 Your budget is also something to keep in mind – there are solutions at various price points, so you need to decide if you want to invest early on to get more features, or if you would rather play it safe and go with a cheaper, albeit more limited platform.

-If you are still deciding between the two, this article is for you.
+If you are still deciding what to choose — Magento or Shopify, this article is for you.
 We’ll go over the main aspects that may interest you when choosing a solution, and compare the two.
 This is not a complete feature comparison, but rather a list of things to be aware of when making a decision.

 So, let’s get into our comparison.